drequeary/Vifpics-Light/README.md

 ![vifpics screenshot](screenshot.png)

 # About
 Vifpics is a menu driven PowerShell program for turning video clips into high quality animated images.
-It uses tools such as [ffmpeg](https://ffmpeg.org/) and [gifski](https://gif.ski/).
+It uses tools such as [ffmpeg](https://ffmpeg.org/), [gifski](https://gif.ski/) and others.
 Vifpics can turn videos into animated GIFs, PNGs (APNG), WebP, and AVIF.
-It can also be used to generate thumbnails from video.
+It can also be used to generate image stills from video.

 # Navigate
 * [Features](#features)